reason for job change

 Do go prepared for the interview.
 Research the company and position thoroughly, and be ready to articulate your reasons for seeking a job change confidently.

-Do speak positively about the previous job.
-Highlight the valuable experiences, skills, and knowledge gained from your previous job, demonstrating appreciation for the opportunities it provided.
+Do speak positively about your previous job.
+Highlight the valuable experiences, skills, and knowledge gained from it, demonstrating appreciation for the opportunities it provided.

 Don’t criticize previous management.
 Refrain from criticizing or blaming previous management, as it reflects poorly on your professionalism and ability to work collaboratively.